 During those early years, though, Lewis had no experience with jazz, except for the records his father would play at home from artists such as Duke Ellington, Art Tatum, and Meade "Lux" Lewis.
 He was already 15, and an accomplished gospel pianist, when a fellow church musician, Wallace Burton, asked him to join his band and helped Lewis learn the fundamentals of jazz.
 With his very first trio album, Ramsey Lewis and the Gentlemen of Swing, Lewis captivated a large and diverse jazz audience.
 By 1965, he was one of the nation's most successful jazz pianists, topping the charts with "The ‘In' Crowd," "Hang On Sloopy," and "Wade in the Water."
 Since then, he won three Grammy Awards and the Recording Academy Governor's Award (2000), and earned seven gold records and three honorary doctorates.

-Expanding his career through teaching, programming, and work in radio and television, he also has become an ambassador for jazz.
-Lewis has served as Art Tatum Professor in Jazz Studies at Roosevelt University; as artistic director of the "Jazz at Ravinia" series of the Ravinia Festival; and as host of a weekday morning drive-time radio show on Chicago's WNUA-FM, for which he has been awarded R&R's 1999 and 2000 Personality of the Year Award.
-He hosts the syndicated Legends of Jazz with Ramsey Lewis, a two-hour radio program that airs throughout the United States, and is the co-producer (with PBS television station WTTW-Chicago) and host of a television series of the same name, which features emerging and established jazz musicians.
+Expanding his career through teaching, programming, and work in radio and television, he also was an ambassador for jazz.
+Lewis served as Art Tatum Professor in Jazz Studies at Roosevelt University; as artistic director of the "Jazz at Ravinia" series of the Ravinia Festival; and as host of a weekday morning drive-time radio show on Chicago's WNUA-FM, for which he was awarded R&R's 1999 and 2000 Personality of the Year Award.
+He hosted the syndicated Legends of Jazz with Ramsey Lewis, a two-hour radio program that airs throughout the United States, and was the co-producer (with PBS television station WTTW-Chicago) and host of a television series of the same name, which featured emerging and established jazz musicians.